 – The congress was held at the Vancouver Convention Centre, a LEED® Platinum-certified facility.
 This is indicating that the facility uses the most innovative green technologies.

-– Working with students oriented websites to promote the specialized education and career.
+– Working with student-oriented websites such as Best GED Classes to promote education and support students

 – The AV provider for the congress (Freeman) was the first APEX-ASTM Sustainability Certified (Level 1) company for electronic recycling.

 – The Show Services Provider at the congress (Levy Inc.) has provided all show service information and exhibitors kits electronically.

 – Correspondence forms with show management exhibitors are made from recycled paper and recovered fiber.
 On top of that, all exhibit component are modular so they are reusable over a long period.

 – MCI Group Canada Inc. (the Congress Secretariat) carried out a detailed sustainability audit using an ESST (Event Safety & Sustainability Tool) to identify the key improvement area during the planning process of the congress.